Oluwatayo-Adetola/MyFinalProject/README.md

 Now that importing the code to android studio is complete, you would have to add some dependencies to your Android Studio to ensure the code works effectively.

-Click on Click on Build Gradle (Module:), then go to dependency and copy paste the text below:
+Click on Click on build.gradle (Module:), go to dependency, then copy paste the text below inside the dependency environment:

     apply plugin: "kotlin-android"
     apply plugin: "kotlin-android-extensions"